ZinggJM/GxEPD2/README.md

 - 4k7/10k resistor divider may not work with flat cable extensions or Waveshare 4.2 board, use level converter then
 - do not forget to connect GND
 - the actual Waveshare display boards now have level converters and series regulator, safe for 5V
+- use 4k7 pull-down on SS for ESP8266 for boards with level converters

 ### Paged Drawing, Picture Loop
  - This library uses paged drawing to limit RAM use and cope with missing single pixel update support